 Sharon has also served as Adjunct Professor at both the University of North Carolina School of Law and the North Carolina Central University of Law and she has authored numerous publications and is often called upon to speak at legal seminars, law school, and community events.

 The work ethic, skills, and commitment to excellence that Sharon represents has repeatedly been recognized by those in her community.
+Sharon was included in the Women Leaders in the Law 2015, by Legal Leaders™, American Law Media and Fortune Magazine.
+In 2013, she received the North Carolina Bar Association’s Citizen Lawyer Award for her contributions to LGBT law across the nation.
 In 2007, she received the ACLU’s Frank Porter Graham Award and was inducted into the General Practice Hall of Fame by the NC Bar Association.
 She also received the North Carolina Association of Women Attorney’s Women of Wisdom Award in 2006, the Triangle Business and Professional Guild’s Professional of the Year Award in 2000, the North Carolina AFL-CIO Legislative Award in 1992, Planned Parenthood’s Margaret Sanger Award in 1990, and what is now known as the Gwyneth B. Davis Award from the North Carolina Association of Women Attorneys in 1987.

 Never one to shy away from hard work, Sharon has also served the people of North Carolina in a multitude of ways.
 A former two-term legislator in the North Carolina House of Representatives (1987-1990), Sharon was known as an effective leader and problem solver and was the highest ranked female and the 16th Most Effective Representative during her second term.
 In 1978, Sharon was one of four co-founders of the NC Association of Women Attorneys, a statewide organization with over 500 members today.
 In 1994, she was one of the co-founders, and the first President, of the NC Association of Gay and Lesbian Attorneys.